Menopause and Sexuality: Love, Sex & Valentine's Day

 - Be physically affectionate, even if it doesn’t result in sex.
 If, for example, every backrub is just a prelude to intercourse, and intercourse is painful, suddenly backrubs aren’t all that pleasant.
 Be prepared to touch and cuddle without expectations.

 - Buy lube.
 She may be embarrassed by the changes in her body, or she may want to have sex but fears the pain, bleeding, even infection from vaginal tearing that can result.
-Buy some lube, have it handy, check in regularly to see if more is needed.
+Buy some lube for sex, have it handy, check in regularly to see if more is needed.
 Make it sexy or playful so it’s part of the experience.

 - Talk.
 This is a tough topic, even with someone you share a bed with.
 Talk about sex when you’re not having it, and talk about it when you are – what works or doesn’t, what gets her excited or doesn’t, how you can both find pleasure.

 - Get educated about a woman’s body and sexual response.
 Very few women of any age experience orgasm from penetrative sex alone.
-Learn with the clitoris is and how it works, be open to toys or vibrators to help her along.
+Learn with the clitoris is and how it works, be open to toys like the lioness vibrator to help her along.

 And remember, sex isn’t the only place where your partner needs additional support during this time, says Jessa.
 Now is the time to be her ally and her cheerleader.
 If her self-confidence has taken a hit, boost her up.
 Show interest in her passions.
-This can be a powerful time of growth in career, second career, creativity, so be supportive and join in if she makes a space for you.
+This can be a powerful time of growth in career, second career, creativity or menopausal zest, so be supportive and join in if she makes a space for you.

 Support her physical health by joining her or inviting her out for walks or runs or other physical activity.
 Encourage healthy eating by cooking some good Mediterranean diet recipes.
 Be sensitive and never downplay or joke about or call out her symptoms unless you know she’s truly OK with it.
 Listen.
 Ask her how she’d prefer you deal with her hot flashes or irritability, then try to accommodate.